vincentmanz/Metagenomics_2024/Day_1/Day1_unix_intro.md

 ---

+## The R syntax

+For the R syntax please have a look at: [Data Carpentry](https://datacarpentry.org/R-genomics/01-intro-to-R.html).

 ## Environements
 ### What are Environments?
 Environments in Python are isolated workspaces that contain a specific collection of packages and dependencies.
 By using environments, you can ensure that your code runs the same way it was developed, eliminating the “it works on my machine” problem.